JordanHendl/KGL/README.md

   make
   ```

+  If on Windows, I recommend using the CMake GUI tool & MinGW-w64 for this.

-  Generated RPM's install to /usr/local/KGL, and provides a KGLConfig.cmake there to use in any project you make.
+  Generated RPM's install to /usr/local/KGL on UNIX, and C:\Program Files\KGL on Windows, and provides a KGLConfig.cmake there to use in any project you make.

   Simply:
   1) Add the path to KGLConfig.cmake to your *CMAKE_PREFIX_PATH* ( I recommend putting it in your project directory ).